nathanaelseen/nathanaelseen.github.io/_pages/cs2105modulereview.md

 structures we learnt in CS2040S.

-Also, another thing to note, were that the labs were in Python (although you could use Java or C++ if you wish), a type-insensitive language, close to Source/JavaScript which we’ve learnt in CS1101S.
+Also, another thing to note, were that the labs were in Python (although you could use Java or C++ if you prefer), a type-insensitive language, close to Source/JavaScript which we’ve learnt in CS1101S.

 Mainly, we used the imperative programming style to solve the lab problems, as like